by Marco Corvaglia

 [René Laurentin, Le apparizioni di Medjugorje continuano.
 Proroga di misericordia per un mondo in pericolo?, Queriniana, Brescia, 1986, p.
 33. English edition: Apparitions at Medjugorje Prolonged: A Merciful Delay for a World in Danger, Riehle Foundation, 1987]

-Father René Laurentin, chief historian of Medjugorje, adds:
+Father René Laurentin, the then chief historian of Medjugorje, added:

 Mirjana does not keep this document hidden.
 Apart from her cousin, who is an engineer in Switzerland, also a female cousin of hers and her mother have seen it.

 I met her (Mirjana) [...] on 1 January 1986, at the rectory.
 I asked her about that mysterious note which seems to constitute an objection.
 Calmly she confirmed the existence: I can read it, the others can not.
 I asked: You showed it to your cousin.
 Why didn’t you show it to the priests in your parish?
 This question has not received a response either by her or by the Fathers.

 On May 30, 1990, Mirjana was interviewed in Medjugorje by Father René Laurentin e Father Petar Ljubicić.
 In the interview we can read the following:

 We questioned her also about that kind of parchment, neither paper nor cloth, on which the ten secrets are supposed to be invisibly written.
 Could she show it to us?

 - In case the Committee requests it, I would need to ask Virgin Mary for permission first.

 She doesn’t have the document with her.
 She left it in a drawer in Sarajevo.

 - I can read it, she said.
 But a cousin of mine, who found it in my house, believed she could read something, but it was not what was written on it.